Frizzy-M/Interactive-Izhikevich-Model/README.md

 ### Prerequisites

-To run the program you need to install python3 and python matplotlib.
+You need to install python3 and python matplotlib.

 ### Installing